 Something that’s also important to know is that when you measure your television’s screen, it will probably turn out to be a little smaller than the advertised size.
 This is absolutely standard: a portion of the screen is simply covered under the bezel, and is a necessary part of the manufacturing process.
 Usually, the discrepancy is little more than a few millimetres.

-Read on for our step-by-step instructions for measuring your TV screen – we’ll talk you through each stage of the process, and why they’re important.
-You might also want to take a look at our list of cable management ideas.
+Read on for our step-by-step instructions for measuring your TV screen - we’ll talk you through each stage of the process, and why they're important.
+You might also want to take a look at our list of cable management ideas and the best indoor TV aerial guide if your signal could do with a boost.

-And for everything you need to know about buying a new television, don’t miss our which TV to buy guide.
+And for everything you need to know about buying a new television, don't miss our best smart TV guide.

 How to measure a TV screen: step by step